School of Education

 Grading Status: Letter grade.

 EDUC 585.
-Activating Human Organizational Leadership and Development.
+Activating Human and Organizational Leadership Development.
 3 Credits.

 This course provides an integrative learning experience that prepares students to apply academic learning acquired in previous coursework to real-life situations likely to be encountered in the internship experience and throughout their careers.
 The project-based approach is intended to culminate learning about human development and organizational theory and provide an opportunity to practice and prepare for their capstone experience.
 Majors only.